The first few days of your diet are going great.

 The real question is this: why wouldn’t you take a supplement that can potentially assist with fat loss, keep your gut and immune system healthy, and help you avoid heart disease and diabetes?*

 Of course, as with all supplements, quality counts!
-That’s one big reason I source my own high-quality, gluten- and dairy-free L-glutamine powder.
+Try this high-quality, gluten- and dairy-free L-glutamine powder.
 Simply stir 5 grams into the drink of your choice for quick help with cravings.

 It’s important to take L-glutamine in powder form because the amount required just isn’t practical otherwise.
 (Think 10-20 capsules a day…)